Whitworth, Lancashire: Governance

-It is part of the Rossendale and Darwen constituency, with Jake Berry having been the Member of Parliament since 2010.
+It is part of the Rossendale and Darwen constituency, with Andy MacNae having been the Member of Parliament since 2024.

 Local government services in Whitworth are provided by three local authorities; Lancashire County Council, Rossendale Borough Council and Whitworth Town Council.

 Whitworth Town Council was formed in 1974 following the Local Government Act 1972, as part of the terms of successor parishes.
 Prior to this date, Whitworth formed the Whitworth Urban District which was the administrative unit of the valley but was abolished following the reorganisation.

 The history of local government in Whitworth began in 1874.
 The latter end of that century, as has previously been mentioned, saw a great deal of local development.
 As a result, a local board was set up in 1874 to administer Whitworth.
 Further independence arrived towards the end of the century with the creation of the Parish of Whitworth, one of nineteen new parishes carved out of the original vast Rochdale Parish.
 Complete independence came in June 1894 when an urban district council replaced the Local Board.
 The first meeting was held on 3 January 1895 and the first chairman was William Ernest Whitworth.
 With this, Whitworth had become ecclesiastically and administratively autonomous from its neighbour.
 However, in 1974 when Whitworth Urban District was abolished and Whitworth was absorbed into the newly created Rossendale Borough.

 The town council consists of twelve elected members and a part-time town clerk.
 Its mission statement is "To improve the quality of life for the community of Whitworth".
 The town council acts as a pressure group upholding the rights and values of Whitworth, a sounding board for local opinion and a centre for promoting the town's historical, cultural and social identity.

 Councillors

-Whitworth's current mayor is Councillor Madeline De Souza and the current deputy mayor is Councillor Lynda Barnes.
+Whitworth's current mayor is Councillor Gareth Baron and the current deputy mayor is Councillor Kim Olaolu.
 They lead a twelve strong council made of six councillors representing two wards.
 Facit & Shawforth to the north of the town, and Healey & Whitworth to the south.

-The town is also served by 4 councillors on Rossendale Borough Council, 2 for Facit & Shawforth, and 2 for Healey & Whitworth.
+The town is also served by 3 councillors on Rossendale Borough Council.

 The town is also served by one member of Lancashire County Council.